 The confusion comes from this truth: Most AI-generated content is bad.
 Why is it bad?

-When someone relies on AI to simply churn out surface-level articles, the result is often:
+When someone relies on AI to simply churn out surface-level content, the result is often:

 This kind of content doesn’t serve readers—and Google knows it.